Skip to main content

 What about cookies?

 Cookies are generally not a secure source for CSRF tokens.
-The middleware does not provide a built-in cookie extractor because reading the CSRF token from a cookie with the same name as the CSRF cookie defeats CSRF protection.
+The middleware will panic if you configure an extractor that reads from cookies with the same name as your CSRF cookie.
+This is because reading the CSRF token from a cookie with the same name as the CSRF cookie defeats CSRF protection entirely, as the extracted token will always match the cookie value, allowing any CSRF attack to succeed.

 • You read from a different cookie (not the CSRF cookie itself)